EMEASO23/latin101portfolio/translation4.md

 - Present passive infinitive
 7. What case is ei and what role is it playing in the sentence?
 - dative
-- it acts as a winner/loser
+- indirect object
-- ei ("they") are the recievers of the action
+- ei = her, Cassandra was not given trust
 8. What is the function of the que in portārumque?
 - Acts as the word "and" without being repetitive
 - acts as a conjunction